 Genetic counseling consists in informing, educating and supporting people and families who have a genetic disease or have a risk of suffering it.
-During genetic counseling (online or face to face), the doctor informs the person and family about risks, providing diagnostic and susceptibility tests and proposing actions, also explaining the risks for future generations, and proposing different treatments or preventive measures.
+During genetic counseling (online or face to face), the doctor informs the person and family about risks, providing diagnostic and susceptibility DNA tests and proposing actions, also explaining the risks for future generations, and proposing different treatments or preventive measures.

 1. Objectives of genetic counseling: